Gardening 101: How to Start a Flower Garden

 After the shrubs come the perennials.

-While they may cost more than annuals in their first year, they save you so much money (and effort) in the long run.
+And while they may cost more than annuals in their first year, perennial flowers save you money (and effort) in the long run since you only have to buy and plant them once.

 Your first trip to the garden center, you grabbed your shrubs and perennials.

-Once you have them planted, you get to fill in all the gaps with annuals.
+Once you have them planted, fill in all the gaps with annuals.

 Annual flowers usually bloom all summer, but will die off over the winter so you will need to be buy and plant new ones every year.